CheLSSea/Cpp-TcpUdpSocket-WebRegistrationSystem/README.md

 client can input username and password to login and enter the course code and category to querying for the expected information.

-e.
+c.
 The format of all the messages exchanged:
 1) Login request from client to serverC:
 -- int type = CLIENT_LOGIN_IN_REQUEST;
 -- struct messageLogin{